iterative/dvc.org/content/docs/dvclive/get-started.md

 # Get Started

-DVCLive is a simple Python library whose interface consists of three main steps.
+DVCLive is a simple Python library for logging data in a format usable by DVC.

+> If you use one of the supported [ML Frameworks](/doc/dvclive/ml-frameworks),
+> you can jump directly to it's corresponding page.

-## Steps
+## Workflow

-To get it up and running you just need to follow these steps:

-### 1. Initialize DVCLive
+### Initialize DVCLive

 ```python
 from dvclive import Live